 We found 3 orthopedic surgeons who accept PacifiCare HMO near Auburn, CA.

-Dr. Benjamin Williams works as an orthopedist.
-His clinical interests encompass musculoskeletal surgery.
-The average patient rating for Dr. Williams is 3.5 stars out of 5.
-He takes Anthem, Blue Cross/Blue Shield, and Medi-Cal, in addition to other insurance carriers.
-His education and training includes medical school at the University of Southern California (USC), Keck School of Medicine and residency at Los Angeles County+USC Medical Center.
+Dr. Benjamin Williams is an Auburn, CA physician who specializes in orthopedics/orthopedic surgery.
+He attended the University of Southern California (USC), Keck School of Medicine and subsequently trained at Los Angeles County+USC Medical Center for residency.
+Clinical interests for Dr. Williams include orthopedic surgery.
+His average patient rating is 3.5 stars out of 5.
+He is an in-network provider for Anthem, Blue Cross/Blue Shield, Medi-Cal, and more.
 In addition to English, Dr. Williams speaks Spanish.
 He is affiliated with Sutter Medical Network, Sutter Auburn Faith Hospital, and Sutter Medical Group (SMG).
-Dr. Williams welcomes new patients.
+He is open to new patients.

 Clinical interests: Meniscus Repair, Knee Arthritis, Radial Head Replacement, Sports Health, Shoulder Problems, ...
 (Read more)

-Dr. Raad Al-Shaikh sees patients in Fremont, CA and Auburn, CA. His medical specialty is orthopedics/orthopedic surgery.
+Dr. Raad Al-Shaikh is an orthopedist.
 His hospital/clinic affiliations include Sutter Medical Network, Sutter Auburn Faith Hospital, and Sutter Independent Physicians (SIP).
-Before completing his residency at Stanford University Medical Center, Dr. Al-Shaikh attended medical school at the University of California, Los Angeles (UCLA), David Geffen School of Medicine.
-Dr. Al-Shaikh's average rating from his patients is 5.0 stars out of 5.
-Dr. Al-Shaikh is in-network for Anthem, Blue Cross/Blue Shield, CIGNA Plans, and more.
+After attending the University of California, Los Angeles (UCLA), David Geffen School of Medicine, he completed his residency training at Stanford University Medical Center.
+On average, patients gave Dr. Al-Shaikh a rating of 5.0 stars out of 5.
+He accepts several insurance carriers, including Anthem, Blue Cross/Blue Shield, and CIGNA Plans.

-Clinical interests: Knee Arthritis, Sports Health, Knee Pain, Shoulder Pain, Partial Knee Replacement, Musculoskeletal ...
+Clinical interests: Knee Arthritis, Sports Health, Knee Pain, Shoulder Pain, Partial Knee Replacement, Orthopedic ...
 (Read more)

 Conditions / Treatments